-- 6.19 The Council wants to ensure that it provides services and strategies which address the needs of all members of the community.
-As such, the Council conducts Equality Impact Assessments as strategies, policies and services are developed to: - Consider issues relating to age, disability, gender, gender reassignment, race, religion & belief and sexual orientation; - Obtain a clearer understanding of how distinct groups may be affected; - Identify changes which may need to be built into an initiative as it is developed; - Comply with legislative requirements & identify good practice. - 6.20 By working on the four priority areas identified, there will not be unlawful discrimination or contradictions under the European Convention of Human Rights; moreover, the overall impact of the Policy is to improve the housing standard for residents within this sector.
-Properties are inspected against statutory requirements and in conjunction with enforcement standards to ensure equal and fair treatment for all.
+The Council wants to ensure that it provides services and strategies which address the needs of all members of the community.
+As such the Council conducts Equality Impact Assessments as strategies, policies and services are developed to:

+- Consider issues relating to age, disability, gender, gender reassignment, race, religion & belief and sexual orientation; - Obtain a clearer understanding of how distinct groups may be affected;

+- Identify changes which may need to be built into an initiative as it is developed; - Comply with legislative requirements & identify good practice. - 6.7.2 The Equalities Assessment demonstrated positive impacts on the adoption of this Policy with respect to age and those living in deprived areas and did not demonstrate any negative impacts on any of the protected designations. - 6.7.3 By working on the four priority areas identified, there will not be unlawful discrimination or contradictions under the European Convention of Human Rights; moreover, the overall impact of the Policy is to improve the housing standards for residents within this sector.
+Properties are inspected against statutory requirements and in conjunction with enforcement standards, to ensure equal and fair treatment for all.
 There is no evidence to suggest that the Policy would have a negative impact on any vulnerable group.

-6.21 Risk Assessment
+6.8 Risk Assessment

-- 6.22 A lack of enforcement is damaging to the reputation of the Council, and risks giving the perception that it is acceptable to rent substandard and unsafe accommodation, moreover, failure to deal with management, health and safety breaches in the private rented sector could leave the council exposed to legal action. - 6.23 In addition to the above, there is a risk of legal challenge if the processes within the proposed Policy are not followed correctly, which could result in First Tier Property Tribunals overturning notices and penalty fines.
+- 6.8.1 A lack of enforcement is damaging to the reputation of the Council, and risks giving the perception that it is acceptable to rent substandard and unsafe accommodation, moreover, failure to deal with management, health and safety breaches in the private rented sector could leave the Council exposed to legal action. - 6.8.2 In addition to the above, there is a risk of legal challenge if the processes within the proposed Policy are not followed correctly, which could result in First Tier Property Tribunals overturning notices and penalty fines.
 These legal, reputational and financial risks will be mitigated through officers receiving training and updates and working closely with the legal services team.

-6.24 Value for Money
+6.9 Value for Money

-- 6.25 Improvements in housing conditions supports the wider determinants of health, which in turn affords psychological and fiscal benefits to tenants, health services, society and the economy. - 6.26 The infographic in figure 1 below, demonstrates the Return on Investment (ROI) achieved from investment in housing quality, and unsuitable homes. - Figure 1 Return on Investment
+- 6.9.1 Improvements in housing conditions supports the wider determinants of health, which in turn affords psychological and fiscal benefits to tenants, health services, society and the economy. - 6.9.2 The infographic in figure 1 below, demonstrates the return on investment (ROI) achieved from investment in housing quality, and unsuitable homes.

+Figure 1: Return on Investment

-6.27 In addition to the ROI realised in partner services, the structural (internally or externally) improvements achieved from the service on Enforcement Notices, has the potential to boost the local economy, through the primary use of local contractors and traders.
+6.9.3 In addition to the ROI realised in partner services, the structural (internally or externally) improvements achieved from the service on enforcement Notices, has the potential to boost the local economy, through the primary use of local contractors and traders.
 Moreover, reinvestment by the landlord into their asset, will likely lead to an increase of its inherent value, and further improves the amenity of an area.

-6.28 Community Safety Implications
+6.10 Community Safety Implications

-6.29 Offences covered by this Policy include criminal offences and the investigation and enforcement of legislation.
+6.10.1 Offences covered by this Policy include criminal offences and the investigation and enforcement of legislation.
 This Policy will assist with reducing crime and disorder.

-6.30 Environmental Impact
+6.11 Environmental Impact